 Will AI Replace Lawyers?
 The Future of Legal AI

-That hesitation also leads to a familiar question: Will AI replace lawyers?
+That kind of time savings gets people’s attention.
+It also leads to a bigger question: Will AI replace lawyers?

 What Are AI-Powered Legal Tools?

-These tools can help with traditionally tedious tasks like:
+These tools can also help with traditionally tedious tasks like:

 Most of these systems rely on large language models (LLMs), machine learning (ML), and other data-driven methods to process information at a speed humans can’t match.
 For example, they can pull out key points, surface relevant documents, and spot patterns across large sets of files.